thefrontside/bigtest/website/docs/docs/interactors/5-jest-cypress.md

 ## Cypress

 - do/expect commands automatically registered when importing interactors or creating interactors
-- <!-- min --> may need to follow [these] steps for enable esmodules
+- may need to follow [these] steps for enable esmodules
-- <!-- min --> for typescript make sure you add ["types"] in tsconfig
+- for typescript make sure you add ["types"] in tsconfig

 <!--
 - 1-2 sentence intro